gredss/public-discourse-sentiment/README.md

 This table illustrates how minimal cleaning can sometimes alter the contextual cues that influence label assignment, reinforcing the choice of **raw data** for IndoBERT.

 ---

+#### Purpose and Use

+By making this dataset available, the goal is to support:

+* **NLP research** on Indonesian sentiment classification.
+* **Social science studies** of political discourse and protest mobilization.
+* **Dataset benchmarking** for transformer-based language models.

+Researchers may choose their own annotation strategies, preprocessing pipelines, or model architectures depending on their objectives.